Todd Bertuzzi–Steve Moore incident

-The Todd Bertuzzi–Steve Moore incident (also called the Steve Moore incident, the Todd Bertuzzi incident, and the Bertuzzi–Moore incident) happened during a National Hockey League (NHL) game between the Vancouver Canucks and the Colorado Avalanche at Vancouver's Rogers Arena (then-called General Motors Place) on March 8, 2004.
+The Todd Bertuzzi–Steve Moore incident (also called the Bertuzzi–Moore incident) happened during a National Hockey League (NHL) game between the Vancouver Canucks and the Colorado Avalanche at Vancouver's Rogers Arena (then-called General Motors Place) on March 8, 2004.

 In the first period, Steve Moore of the Avalanche fought Matt Cooke of the Canucks and served a 5-minute major penalty for fighting.
 The Avalanche would go on to build up a large lead in a fight-filled game.
 Late in the third period, Todd Bertuzzi was sent onto the ice for Vancouver.
 After failing to instigate Moore to fight, Bertuzzi skated after Moore, grabbed his jersey and punched him in the right side of the head, knocking him unconscious.
 Bertuzzi landed on top of him, driving Moore's face first into the ice, and Moore's teammate Andrei Nikolishin and Bertuzzi's teammate Sean Pronger piled onto them.
-Moore was knocked out and lay motionless for ten minutes before being carried off on a stretcher.
+Moore was knocked out and laid motionless for ten minutes before being carried off on a stretcher.
 The combination of the hit, fall, and piling-on had resulted in three fractured neck vertebrae, facial cuts and a concussion.
 The incident ended Moore's professional hockey career, and resulted in criminal assault charges against Bertuzzi, and a civil lawsuit against Bertuzzi and the Canucks.

 On August 19, 2014, it was reported the lawsuit ended with all parties agreeing to a confidential settlement.